PRODUCER COMPANY

 there is one practical difficulty as if there are only 10 members as required

-by the Act and if one of them wants to transfer his shares and as the above
+by the Act and if one of them wants to transfer his shares and as the above provision

-requirement of members will fall below which is again a default.
+members will fall below which is again a default.

 Probable resolution –